lmhurley2003/RealEngine/README.md

  to order windows ?
 - [ ] Probably move mainLoop out of App class into general Game class ?
 - [ ] deferred deferred rendering is probably best since lots of visualys will be occluded by windows
-- [ ] Should ligghts be in seperate descriptor set per program ? or use push constants to have an offset+size approach ?
+- [ ] Should lights be in seperate descriptor set per program ? or use push constants to have an offset+size approach ?
     -On second thought almost certainly better to do offset+size approach since the "set=n" directive is constant, would need separate shaders per window
     -But maybe have seperate sets for static vs dynamic lights ?